FreeClimbAPI/Java-List-Conferences-How-To-Guide/README.md

 # Java - List Conferences Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
+View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/list-conferences#section-java).
 Specifically, the project will:

 - List information about current and past conferences